 Generally, I try to avoid orthotics or taping if I can, but they can still be great tools to offload an injured or sensitised area.
 Often medial arch supports works well to offload the medial tibia.

 Calf Strengthening for Shin Splints

 As mentioned earlier, weak calves have been implemented in shin splints.
-So seems like a good idea to strengthen these muscles as a way to create a stronger, thicker tibia, but also being able to take more load themselves.
+So seems like a good idea to strengthen these muscles as a way to create a stronger lower leg region in general, but also being able to take more load themselves.

 Changing the Surface you run on?